Quickstart#

 $ rocprof-compute profile --name vcopy -b 2 -- ./vcopy -n 1048576 -b 256

-Attaches to a running process for live profiling with specific block IDs, verbose output, and no roofline data:
+Dynamic process attachment can be performed with specific block IDs, verbose output, and no roofline data.

 $ rocprof-compute profile -n try_live_attach_detach -b 3.1.1 4.1.1 5.1.1 --no-roof -VVV --attach-pid <process id>

-Profiles the workload using multiple block (5 and 7) for detailed metric collection:
+Use multiple blocks (5 and 7) for detailed metric collection#

 $ rocprof-compute profile --name vcopy -b 5 7 -- ./vcopy -n 1048576 -b 256

-Analysis refers to the process of examining profiling data to understand GPU kernel performance, identifying bottlenecks, and determine optimization opportunities.
+Analysis phase refers to the process of examining profiling data to understand GPU kernel performance, identify bottlenecks, and determine optimization opportunities.
 ROCm Compute Profiler provides multiple analysis modes to accommodate different workflows.

 Mode |